dart-lang/test/json_reporter.md

   // The name of the test, including prefixes from any containing groups.
   String name;

+  // The IDs of groups containing this test, in order from outermost to
+  // innermost.
+  List<int> groupIDs;

-  // The test's metadata, including metadata from any containing groups and the
+  // The test's metadata, including metadata from any containing groups.
-  // test suite itself.
   Metadata metadata;
 }
 ```